 The Horta Museum launched Hort@home!
 The aim is to bring a little bit of the museum to your home.
-The museum will also offer "hort@home for kids" every other Monday at 14:00 and will publish a video tutorial for children on its Facebook page, which can be completed at home with very little material.
+The museum will also offer "hort@home for kids" every Monday at 14:00 and will publish a video tutorial for children on its Facebook page, which can be completed at home with very little material.

 The initiatives of Brussels associations

 Original and easy ideas to keep your kids busy (in Dutch)

 Huis van het kind Brussel Nieuwland offers original activities for families with kids.
 It’s a great source of inspiration if you find yourself rapidly running out of ideas.

 The Culture_1190_cultuur Facebook page is regularly updated with ideas for cultural activities you can do at home: virtual visits of museums, presentations of an artist’s works of art, story time for children, etc.

 Direct your own animated film with a camera, a mobile phone and a few pieces of paper thanks to this tutorial from Anima Festival.

 Have fun while learning

 Two to three times a week, Kidsgazette gives you tips and shares fun cultural information and original activities that will keep your kids busy for a while.